Going Solo: is your role financially rewarding?

 Freedom to choose

 Salaries for lawyers working within firms can be very good.
 They can be.
 They can also be quite ordinary, particularly when the number of hours worked is factored in.
 It’s generally the case that when a lawyer agrees a salary with a firm, then it’s set in stone.
 There may be bonuses for unusually big wins, but it’s standard that a busy month will pay no more than a quiet one.
-Not to mention that the more lucrative cases are rarely distributed evenly.
+Not to mention distributing more lucrative cases is rare

 Self-employed consultants are not bound by the ‘get what you’re given’ nature of office lawyering.
 They are free to chase the clients that provide the big cases, and their fees are such that a busy period is remunerated much more satisfactorily than for their office-bound peers.